 – We see the HABIT instrument as one of the first steps to colonizing mars, concluded Álvaro Soria-Salinas in the end.

-The final segment focused on additive manufacturing as a new way to revolutionize the way you prototype and produce industry components where the three PhD students Christo Dordlofva, Magnus Neikter and Angelica Lindwall disclosed their findings from a national journey in the Swedish industry.
+The final segment focused on additive manufacturing as a new way to revolutionize the way you prototype and produce industry components where the two PhD students Christo Dordlofva and Angelica Lindwall disclosed their findings from a national journey in the Swedish industry.

 – Additive manufacturing is a really hot topic in the space industry, however Sweden is not the industry leader and lies quite far behind leading countries in Europe, said Christo Dordlofva, PhD student at Luleå University of Technology.